 (4) liquidation of the social capital possessed by such person by all available means.
 These activities follow carefully designed scenarios.

-This specific know-how of liquidating individuals was developed under the communist dictatorship.
-For example in the German Democratic Republic the Stasi secret police ran carefully prepared and scripted campaigns against oponents of the communist dictatorship, aiming at destroying their psyche and destroying them as social beings.
+This specific know-how of liquidating individuals was developed under the Communist dictatorship.
+For example, in the German Democratic Republic the Stasi secret police ran carefully prepared and scripted campaigns against opponents of the dictatorship, aiming at destroying their psyche and destroying them as social beings.
 The program was called Die Zersetzung.
-The Polish communist regime used similar methods.
+The Polish Communist regime used similar methods.

 Piano teacher of the 1st and the 2nd level State School of Music in Zielona Góra